 H. School district employees will adhere to applicable standards of ethics and professional conduct in Minnesota law.

 A. Complaints and/or concerns regarding alleged violations of this policy shall be handled in accordance with Princeton Public Schools Policy 103 (Complaints – Students, Employees, Parents, Other Persons) unless other specific complaint procedures are provided within any other policy of the school district.

 B. All employees shall cooperate with any investigation of alleged acts, conduct, or communications in violation of this policy.

 IV.
 SCHOOL DISTRICT ACTION

 Upon receipt of a report, the school district will take appropriate action.
 Such action may include, but is not limited to, warning, suspension, exclusion, expulsion, transfer, remediation, termination, or discharge.
-It also may include reporting to appropriate state or federal authorities, including the Board of Teaching or the appropriate licensing authority and appropriate agencies responsible for investigating reports of maltreatment of minors and/or vulnerable adults.
+It also may include reporting to appropriate state or federal authorities, including the Minnesota Professional Educator Licensing and Standards Board or the appropriate licensing authority and appropriate agencies responsible for investigating reports of maltreatment of minors and/or vulnerable adults.
 School district action taken for violation of this policy will be consistent with requirements of applicable collective bargaining agreements, Minnesota and federal law, and school district policies.

 V. SCOPE OF LIABILITY

 Employees are placed on notice that if an employee acts outside the performance of the duties of the position for which the employee is employed or is guilty of malfeasance, willful neglect of duty, or bad faith, the school district is not required to defend and indemnify the employee for damages in school-related litigation.

 - Minn.
 Stat. § 13.43, Subd.
 16 (School District or Charter School Disclosure of Violence or Inappropriate Sexual Contact)